learn-co-curriculum/phase-1-javascript-functional-library-project/README.md

 `fi.map(collection, iteratee)`

 Produces a new array of values by mapping each value in **collection** through a transformation function (**iteratee**).
-The iteratee is passed three arguments: the value, then the index (or key) of the iteration, and finally a reference to the entire collection. **Returns the modified collection for chaining.**
+The iteratee is passed three arguments: the value, then the index (or key) of the iteration, and finally a reference to the entire collection. **Returns a new collection for chaining without modifying the original.**

 ```javascript
 fi.map([1, 2, 3], function(num){ return num * 3; });